abdrahmansoltan/Learning-Notes/Frontend/JavaScript/9-JS_Advanced_concepts.md

 `call`, `apply`, `bind` are higher order functions **used to set the `this` keyword and arguments of a (function / method) manually**.

 ![call-apply-bind](./img/call-apply-bind.webp)

+- These methods allow you to execute a function as if it were a method of a completely different object.
+  - `Function.prototype.apply()` and `Function.prototype.call()`
+    - allow you to explicitly set the value of the **`this`** keyword for a function when you invoke it, as well as provide arguments to the function.
+  - `Function.prototype.bind()`
+    - does something slightly different: it doesn’t invoke the function immediately but instead returns a **new function** that, when called, will have its `this` set to the value you provided.

 > More [Here](https://javascript.plainenglish.io/quick-guide-to-call-apply-and-bind-methods-in-javascript-5c00cd856cfa)